SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ### Publish-Subscribe (Durable)
 Sometimes it isn't enough to be able to deliver messages/events only while the app remains connected to the broker; there are many scenarios where you want messages stored while the app is offline while still maintaining order.
 In this case the Solace Binder allows you to follow the Publish-Subscribe pattern and consume from an Exclusive Durable Queue that will do just that.

-Positive
-: 💥 As a bonus, this configuration also allows you to create a Primary/Secondary type of configuration where you can have multiple microservices ready to process the events and if the Primary disconnects the Secondary will take over.
+<aside class="positive">💥 As a bonus, this configuration also allows you to create a Primary/Secondary type of configuration where you can have multiple microservices ready to process the events and if the Primary disconnects the Secondary will take over. </aside>

 In order to modify the input binding to create an Exclusive Durable Queue we need to add a `group` to our binding and also set the Solace specific property `queueAccessType` to use an exclusive queue.
 We do that with the configuration below.
 ``` yaml